 Extra-care residential development shows ‘highest quality of design and build’

-A brand new 78 home residential extra-care facility at Parmin Close, Taunton, Somerset has been completed for Knightstone Housing Association.
+A brand new 78 home residential extra-care facility at Parmin Close, Taunton, Somerset has been completed for Liverty.

 Clarkebond has provided engineering services for the design of structures, drainage, retaining walls and piled foundations on the new £10m facility which will provide 66 homes for flexible retirement living and 12 independent supported homes for people with learning disabilities.
 The development will allow residents to live independently as well as having the option of extra support if needed.

 The facility is in two blocks.
 A large steel frame in one section allows for an open area with atrium and cafe.
 The scheme includes two fully wheelchair accessible units as well as wet floor shower rooms in all other apartments and underfloor heating.
 A communal garden and indoor spaces are designed to provide a community feel and to reduce isolation.

 The development presented a number of challenges for the structural designers.
 In some parts of the facility, acoustic attenuation of 5 times building regulations norms were required and with a shallow ceiling space, there was a limited construction zone for steel.
 As a result some complex steel detailing was been required with 7 beams going into one column in some places to maintain acoustic separation of adjacent flats.
 The facility sits on piled foundations due to tricky ground conditions, which involved its own challenges.